3 methods to generate consistent face with Stable Diffusion

 Gathering the training images could be a challenge.
 Here are a few options.

-4. Use the Roop method above to generate training images.
+- Use the ReActor method above to generate training images.

-We will use Roop to generate the training images.
+We will use ReActor to generate the training images.

-Follow the instructions from the previous section to generate 8 to 15 images with the same face using Roop.
+Follow the instructions from the previous section to generate 8 to 15 images with the same face using ReActor.
 Below are two examples of the training images.
 It’s fine to use blurry images.

 Step 2: Train a new checkpoint model with Dreambooth